Automattic/vip-code-samples/001-working-with-git/README.md

 ## Working with Git and GitHub

 ### Pull request flow
+Create a pull request for every change you make to the master branch.
+Try to keep these small and focused on one change.

+Typical flow for pushing each change to production is to create a change branch, test locally, and then create a pull request from the change branch against master.

+Always review your pull request directly on GitHub - it's a good opportunity to look the changes over again, make sure the formatting is consistent, and usually a good time to catch minor typos or omissions.

 ### Pull requests and PHPCS
 The VIP bot runs when a pull request is opened.
 To obtain the benefits of automated reviews, always open a pull request against master, never push code directly to master.